anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 To get started with DPO training, we provide the config for DPO in [configs/mistral_dpo_summarization.yaml](configs/mistral_dpo_summarization.yaml) .

+ 🔄 REPLACE the training and validation file paths in the config with the output file paths in the previous step

 ```python
 !cat configs/mistral_dpo_summarization.yaml
 ```

     model_id: mistralai/Mistral-7B-Instruct-v0.1
-    # Example summarization dataset with 10k examples for training with an average of 2.2k tokens per sample
+    # Example summarization dataset with 10k examples for training with an average of 2.2k tokens per sample.
+    # Make sure to replace `train_path` and `valid_path` with the path to the files you generated
     train_path: s3://air-example-data/preference-tuning-summarization/train.jsonl
     valid_path: s3://air-example-data/preference-tuning-summarization/valid.jsonl

     task: "preference_tuning"
     context_length: 4096
     # For DPO, it is recommended to set a high `num_data_blocks_per_device` to not bottleneck the logp processor.
-    # We recommend not going beyond 20 so as to not spawn too many Ray actors.
-    num_data_blocks_per_device: 16
+    num_data_blocks_per_device: 32
-    num_devices: 6 # <--- runs training on 6 GPUs
+    # Runs training on 6 GPUs
+    num_devices: 6
     train_batch_size_per_device: 2
     eval_batch_size_per_device: 2
     learning_rate: 5e-6